URMC-BST/CandyWeight/README.md

    usethis::create_github_token()
    gitcreds::gitcreds_set()
    ```
-Save this in a password manager, as you may need to reenter it occasionally
+Save this in a password manager, as you may need to reenter it occasionally.

+Still cached?